Our workshops encourage practitioners to explore a range of key practice areas that support culturally safe and responsive service delivery.

 Community Development in Mental Health Practice

 This workshop is designed to introduce mental health practitioners to community development principles and practices and how they apply to recovery-oriented mental health service delivery.
+Please note we are currently updating this workshop.

 Designing Services for Equity

 This workshop explores how to apply frameworks and principles introduced in the Foundations in Culturally Responsive Practice to quality improvement and service development.
 This session explores design thinking, targeting within universalism, implementing initiatives, and creating opportunities for collective action.
 The session is for leaders, advocates, and allies.
+Please note we are currently updating this workshop.

 Approaching Work with Interpreters in a Mental Health Setting